vicky-katara/HealthWiz/README.md

 This app, addresses this scenario, and reveals user’s private health data when necessary.

-● User had a fall.
+User had a fall.
 Instead of implementing a realistic fall detection algorithm, just use a pseudorandom number.

         AND

-● The time needed to drive to the nearest hospital is greater than 5 minutes.
+The time needed to drive to the nearest hospital is greater than 5 minutes.
 Determine using the Google Maps API.

         AND

-● The barometric pressure reading is less than 29.5 inches of mercury.
+The barometric pressure reading is less than 29.5 inches of mercury.
 Determined via the barometer sensor.

         AND

-● The light is less than 400 lx.
+The light is less than 400 lx.
 Determined via the light sensor.
-        AND